openhab/openhab-addons/bundles/org.openhab.binding.groheondus/README.md

 | temperature              | Number:Temperature       | The ambient temperature of the appliance              |
 | battery                  | Number                   | The battery level of the appliance                    |

+Note: Be aware that the Sense reports data once a day (at most), and that the value posted in the channel - however the latest - may be up to 48 hours old.

 ## Full Example

 Things file: